enhancedformysql/enhancedformysql/README.md

 - For high availability, we adopted the single-primary mode of Group Replication but removed the conflict detection part, making it a fully state machine-based approach.
 - Due to differences in the underlying data format of Paxos communication, it is incompatible with the official version during runtime, but compatible when offline.
 A restart of all nodes is required to complete the transition.
 - It is not recommended to use MySQL Router, as it is not very mature and has several significant issues.
 - For the improved Group Replication, we also have a highly mature middleware to provide support.
-For more details, refer to the project at [MySQL Proxy](https://github.com/advancedmysql/mysql-proxy).
+For more details, refer to the project at [Cetus](https://github.com/enhancedformysql/cetus).

 ## Frequently Asked Questions